Dr. Kyle D. McIntyre

 His Story

-Kyle is the only CFMT and FFMT in the state of New Hampshire.
+Kyle is 1 of only 2 CFMTs in the state of New Hampshire.
 He is 1 of only 3 FFMTs in all of New England.

 Kyle graduated from Arcadia University with a B.A. in Biology (2009) and a Doctorate of Physical Therapy (2012).
 Since graduating, Kyle has completed extensive continuing education in: Functional Manual Therapy, Integrated Systems Model, Visceral Manipulation, Neural Manipulation, Movement Restoration, Neuroscience Pain Education, Nervous System Mobilization, Spinal Mobilization and Manipulation, and Movement System Syndromes.